 In May 2021, the FERC commenced an audit of SPLP for the period from January 1, 2018 to present to evaluate SPLP's compliance with its FERC oil tariffs, the accounting requirements of the Uniform System of Accounts as prescribed by the FERC, and the FERC's Form No. 6 reporting requirements.
-The audit is ongoing.
+An audit report was received in September 2023 noting no issues that would have a material impact on the Partnership's financial position or results of operations.